Attribute Accessor

 GROUP_BY_DEVICE($PowerConsumption)::GroupValue

-Accessor on GroupedVector<any, any>
+### Accessor on GroupedVector\<any, any>

-GroupedVector<any, any>::First : GroupedScalar<any, any>
+<pre class="language-java"><code class="lang-java"><strong>GroupedVector&#x3C;any, any>::First : GroupedScalar&#x3C;any, any>

-GroupedVector<any, any>::Last : GroupedScalar<any, any>
+</strong>GroupedVector&#x3C;any, any>::Last : GroupedScalar&#x3C;any, any>

-Returns
+#### Returns

 Returns a GroupedScalar, which holds the first or last value of each group.

-Examples
+#### Examples

 Get all Values from the $PowerConsumption group.